Enantioselective radical reactions can be induced by electron spin polarization: A quantum mechanism for Nature's emergent homochirality?

-In this work a mechanism by which electron spin polarization can induce enantioselective reactions has been developed, together with a quantitative theory for the effect.
+In this letter a mechanism by which electron spin polarization can induce enantioselective reactions has been developed, together with a simple quantitative theory for the effect.
 Parameters appearing in the model, namely rate constants and electronic couplings can be measured experimentally or calculated using \textit{ab initio} methods,\cite{lawrence_path_2020,blumberger_recent_2015,malrieu_magnetic_2014} and the framework is straightforwardly extensible to include additional physical processes, such as electron spin relaxation, and to account for spin-selectivity in higher spin systems.\cite{fay_spin-selective_2018,fay_electron_2019} This enables us to find bounds on the maximum enantiomeric excess that can be produced by this mechanism and it also allows us to propose experimental tests of the mechanism.
+Interestingly, because this effect results from coherent spin dynamics, Lamb-shift terms appearing in the theory as spin-orbit coupling mediated super exchange terms can give rise to large effects even when spin-orbit coupling only makes a very small contribution to the electron transfer process.
 This enantioselective radical pair mechanism could well play a role in proposed two-electron reduction processes involved in prebiotic cyanosulfidic chemistry,\cite{ozturk_origins_2022} as well as other radical pair redox reactions, and the theory presented here provides a route to quantitative investigation of spin-polarized electron induced enantioselective reactions.
+Recent work in a similar vein has proposed that magnetic fields, can also give rise to enantioselective reactions in radical pair intermediates through a very similar mechanism to that proposed here.\cite{poh_photoredox_2025} This suggests that accounting for magnetic fields, as will be present near magnetized surfaces, could potentially enhance this mechanism further.
+While currently there is only very limited direct experimental evidence of spin-polarization leading to enantioselectivity, the author hopes that this theory provides guidance and motivation to devise experiments probing the role of spin-polarized electrons in enantioselective reactions.